BurakErguvn/blockchain-sim/README_EN.md

 ## How It Works

 1. **Network Creation**:

    - Various nodes are created and connected to each other (not to themselves)
    - Each node creates a wallet (private-public key pair) and address
    - Initially, each node contains a Genesis block

 2. **Validator Selection**:

    - A random node is selected as a validator
    - Only validators can create new blocks
    - Each validator can only create one block, then their authority is revoked

 3. **Transaction Creation and Mining**:

    - A new transaction is created from source to destination
    - The transaction is digitally signed and verified by the sender
+   - Transactions are processed using the UTXO (Unspent Transaction Output) model
    - The validator receives and processes this transaction (creates SHA-256 hash)
    - A new block is created with the Proof of Work algorithm (requiring a specific number of leading zeros)
    - The hash value resulting from block mining (hash with nonce) is distributed to the entire network